UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 him to start from Vancouver, go south, and find us a place to live.
 He got as far as Mukilteo, Washington, which is about 25 miles north of Seattle, and loved it.
 He called Mom and said, “Put the house on the market; I bought one.”
-As soon as school was out, we moved.
+As soon as school was out, we mov[ed.
 We were an adventurous family.

 **Abbate:**

 Sounds like it\!
-Now, what did your parents do for a living?
+Now, what did your paren](^guqssdugeh $ygimxtobw)ts do for a living?

 **Borg:**

 Mom was a housewife until we got out to Washington, and then she worked for Boeing for a while.
 Dad did a variety of different things.
-He started out as a salesman for a family company, the Fredrick Post Company, which was a company that sold drafting materials; he worked for them for a while.
+He started out as](@eskiqvkbbxa $wxpblndpjh @yzwcynshtxpry $bfikeyppqbfwu) a salesman for a family company, the Fredrick Post Company, which was a company that sold drafting materials; he worked for them for a while.
 Then he sold furniture and school furniture in Illinois.
 In Hawaii he was a used car salesman, which was hysterical—he